Arts of Iran: Literature

-Persian literature is by far the most stalwart expression of the Iranian genius.
-While there are interesting works in prose, it is poetry where the Iranian literature shines at its most.
-Flourishing over a period of more than a millennium, it was esteemed and imitated well beyond the confines of the Iranian homeland.
+While many have also been written in prose, Iranian poetry is seen as particularly prominent in Persian history.
 The literature of Iran's direct and recently lost territories in the Caucasus (most notably Azerbaijan), as well as Turkey and indirectly the Mughal Empire developed under its influence.

-Some notable Iranian poets are: Ferdowsi, Khayyam, Hafiz, Attar, Sa'di, Nizami, Sanai, Rudaki, Rumi, Jami, Nima Yushij and Shahriar.
+Some notable Iranian poets include: Ferdowsi, Khayyam, Hafiz, Attar, Sa'di, Nizami, Sanai, Rudaki, Rumi, Jami, Nima Yushij and Shahriar.

 Environmental design

 Architecture

-The architecture of Iran is one with an exceedingly ancient Persian tradition and heritage.
-As Arthur Pope put it, "the meaningful Impact of Persian architecture is versatile.
+The architecture of Iran is one with an ancient Persian tradition and heritage.
+Arthur Pope stated, "the meaningful Impact of Persian architecture is versatile.
 Not overwhelming but dignified, magnificent and impressive".

 Persian gardens

 The tradition and style in the garden design of Persian gardens (Persian باغ ایرانی) has influenced the design of gardens from Andalusia to India and beyond.
 The gardens of the Alhambra show the influence of Persian Paradise garden philosophy and style in a Moorish Palace scale from the era of Al-Andalus in Spain.
 The Taj Mahal is one of the largest Persian Garden interpretations in the world, from the era of the Mughal Empire in India.